whoiseatingallmypasta/PastaAI/README.md

 (Potentially we can run a number of these in parallel and have them "fight" eachother, to decide the better tuning parameters)

-List of scores to code:
+Example list of interesting scoring methods:

 * "total move difference"  - finished!